Embedded Data Virtualization

 Unlike stand-alone Data Virtualization solutions, Embedded DV can be deployed as a tactical component of other applications.
 Analytics or integration solutions can leverage Embedded DV as an interface for extensibility and can pick and choose the features that matter most for their applications.

-The CData Drivers provide some of the components of Embedded DV, offering a common SQL interface on top of disparate data.
-However, a common requirement for working with data is the ability to join data across sources.
-For that scenario, users can leverage the CData Query Federation Driver.
+The CData Drivers provide components of Embedded DV, offering a common SQL interface on top of disparate data.
+For joining data across sources, users can leverage CData Connect AI.

 Benefits of Embedded Data Virtualization

-• Query Across Multiple Systems - In many ad-hoc scenarios, it is impractical to build pipelines to consolidate data.
-With query federation, you can write queries that combine data from different sources directly, on-demand.
+- Query Across Multiple Systems - With query federation, you can write queries that combine data from different sources directly, on-demand.

 Embedded DV in Action